jongpie/NebulaLogger/docs/apex/Logger-Engine/Logger.md

 #### `callStatusApi()` → `StatusApiResponse`

-**This is only intended to be used internally by Nebula Logger, and is subject to change.** Calls Salesforce&apos;s API endpoint https://api.status.salesforce.com/v1/instances/ to get more details about the current org, including the org&apos;s release number and release version
+**This is only intended to be used internally by Nebula Logger, and is subject to change.** Calls Salesforce&apos;s API endpoint https://api.status.salesforce.com/v1/instances/ to get more details about the current org, including the org&apos;s release number and release version.
+Trust API docs available at https://api.status.salesforce.com/v1/docs/

 ##### Return